Paperwork required for a Mortgage Application

 - Remaining length of lease.

 When assessing an application, the lender is looking for financial stability.
-They will be concerned if they see more than £50 per month being spent on gambling sites and they may decline your application accordingly.
+For example, they will be concerned if they see more than £50 per month being spent on gambling sites and may decline your application accordingly.
 It is important not to exceed any overdraft facility and ensure all direct debits/standing orders are paid on time and not returned due to lack of funds.

-If you are looking for a mortgage, then we can help.
-Our Shared Ownership Affordability Calculator can give you an indication of what is an affordable amount to borrow for your mortgage, our Mortgage Comparison tool let’s you compare deals available on the market, and when it’s time to apply for a mortgage, our Share to Buy Mortgage Broker Panel can help you every step of the way.
+If you are looking for a mortgage, then we can help!
+Our Shared Ownership Affordability Calculator can give you an indication of what is an affordable amount to borrow for your mortgage, our Mortgage Comparison tool allows you to compare deals available on the market, and when it’s time to apply for a mortgage, our Share to Buy Mortgage Broker Panel can help you every step of the way.